Furdox/Guffy-V1-License/README.md

 Guffy V1\
 Copyright Your Name YEAR

-You can freely modify anything, but you need to credit the respective owner and it has to be for private usage only.\
+You can freely modify anything, but you need to credit the respective owner and it has to be for non-commercial usage only.\
 No distribution allowed.

 MAKE SURE TO KEEP THE LICENSE AS IS